yilianrong/bug-bounty-reference/bugbountytips.md

 ### CSRF

 - When testing for CSRF, send the POST parameters using GET method, eg: `GET /[post endpoint]?postprm1=value&postprm2=value2`.
 You will be surprised how many developers forget to add csrf protection on GET methods of the same endpoints.
+- I'm going to tell you about the coolest CSRF 'bypass' I found (/sarcasm).
+CSRF token was sent with the POST request.
+Change to GET and remove the CSRF token => request works.

 ### Higher Privilege